Coronavirus: People seeking testing must now display two symptoms rather than one

 This brings to seven the number of deaths from Covid-19 in the Republic, and to 1,329 the number of confirmed cases.

-Up no now, either fever or cough was considered sufficient for referral, but this led to a massive increase in demand, with 20,000 people a day seeking testing.
+Up to now, either fever or cough was considered sufficient for referral, but this led to a massive increase in demand, with 20,000 people a day seeking testing.

 Chief medical officer Dr Tony Holohan said this had led to a lot of inappropriate testing and a focus was needed now on priority groups such as people in hospital or healthcare workers.